fiatjaf/microanalytics/README.md

 ## Usage

-The Javascript snippet will come with a call to `ma('pageView')`.
+The Javascript widget will come with a call to `ma('pageView')`.
 It is not mandatory to have it, but is the most basic event you may want to track and the basis of unique session count.
 To track other events, just call `ma('event_name', '[value]')` anywhere.

 After that, download our [Python command line client](https://github.com/fiatjaf/microanalytics-cli) to visualize, analytics and play with your data.